yupferris/rip-and-tear/demos/edge-of-disgrace/char-plasma-sprite-zoomer/plasma-notes.md

   - Stores $04 (purple) in $d023 (extra bg color 2)
   - Jumps to subroutine at $27eb
     - Looks like this is code to start the sprite zoomer stuff and do the jump injection stuff in the first $d011 bashing section.
 This code also appears to be located right after the raster IRQ at $1040 (yes it's huge).
+    - Fun fact: we can overwrite this JSR with 3 `nop`'s and the sprite zoomer goes away.
+This indicates that 1. yes, it's the sprite zoomer init, and 2., there's probably a separate routine later that will undo the SMC to switch raster routines (otherwise the screen would go bonkers if we removed this call on subsequent frames).
     - TODO: Find out what this does
   - Sets up another raster IRQ at $1040 on line $2f (47)
   - ACK interrupts